Advanced Topics in Data Engineering II

 - PARC1: Examination at the end of the first part of the course.

-- LABO1: Delivery of the laboratory project at the end of the first part of the course.
+- LABO1: Delivery of the laboratory project of the first part of the course.

 For the second part, the grade is calculated by weighting the grade of a theoretical exam (weight 50%) with the grade of the practical of this part of the subject (weight 50%)